Why Did So Many Startups Choose MongoDB?

 Hype benefits companies and their stakeholders because it makes it easier to sell a product.
 It gets you free earned media, capital, users, and open source contributors.

 On the other side, engineers constantly seek to learn in an industry where staying up to date is important.
 When there's something to sell, it’s therefore effective to play into an engineer’s fear of being left behind — or their desire to get a job.
-This would incentivize some to argue that "you need to stay relevant" — and "get ahead" by learning NoSQL technologies.
+This would incentivize 10gen to argue that "you need to stay relevant" — and "get ahead" by learning NoSQL technologies.
 At its worst, this leads to blindly chasing new technology — rather than solving problems.4

 Every web/mobile engineer has to make a determination multiple times each year: misplaced hype or structural shift.
 Some thought that NoSQL was a structural shift that would replace relational databases for a vast number of use cases.